JustinDula/deepproblog/README.md

+# DeepProbLog for Baseline

+`process.py` and `run_baselines.py` contain the code used to run the baselines over the 5 folds found in `data/5folds/`.

 # DeepProbLog

 DeepProbLog is an extension of [ProbLog](https://dtai.cs.kuleuven.be/problog/) that integrates Probabilistic Logic Programming with Deep Learning.
 See our [paper](https://arxiv.org/abs/1805.10872) on DeepProbLog.